-But after recent gains, data centre operator beyond value territory.
+But after recent gains, is the data centre operator beyond value territory?

 This report was prepared by Montgomery Investment Management Pty Ltd, AFSL No: 354564 ('Montgomery') the investment manager of The Montgomery Fund ('The Fund' or 'TMF'), ARSN 159 364 155.
 The Responsible Entity of the Fund is Fundhost Limited (ABN 69 092 517 087) (AFSL No: 233 045) ('Fundhost').
 This document has been prepared for the purpose of providing general information, without taking account your particular objectives, financial circumstances or needs.
 You should consider your own investment objectives, financial situation and particular needs before acting upon any information provided and consider seeking advice from a financial advisor if necessary.
 You should obtain and consider a copy of the Product Disclosure Document ("PDS") relating to The Fund before making a decision to invest.
 The PDS is available here: http://fundhost.com.au/investor/tmf.
 While the information in this document has been prepared with all reasonable care, neither Fundhost nor Montgomery makes any representation or warranty as to the accuracy or completeness of any statement in this document including any forecasts.
-Neither Fundhost nor Montgomery, including their employees, consultants, advisers, officers or authorised representatives, are liable for any loss or damage arising as a result of reliance placed on the contents of this report.
+Neither Fundhost nor Montgomery guarantees the performance of The Fund or the repayment of any investor's capital.
+To the extent permitted by law, neither Fundhost nor Montgomery, including their employees, consultants, advisers, officers or authorised representatives, are liable for any loss or damage arising as a result of reliance placed on the contents of this report.
 Past performance is not indicative of future performance.